Higher solutions of Hitchin's self-duality equations: Higher solutions of the self-duality equations

 \section{Higher solutions of the self-duality equations}

-In this last section we want to show that the new real sections of the Deligne-Hitchin moduli space constructed above give rise to solutions of Hitchin's self-duality equations on an open and dense subset of the Riemann surface.
+In Theorem \ref{MainTheorem} we constructed negative real sections fo the Deligne-Hitchin moduli space which are not twistor lines.
+In this section we want to give a geometric interpretation of these sections in terms of Willmore surfaces in $3$-space.
+To do so, we show that the sections given by Theorem \ref{MainTheorem} give solutions to Hitchin's self-duality equations on an open and dense subset of the Riemann surface $M$.

-It is well-known that solutions of Hitchin's self-duality equations correspond to equivariant harmonic maps into hyperbolic space, see \cite{Do, Si0}.
-For a solution $(\nabla,\Phi,h)$ on a Riemann surface $M$ for a unitary connection $\nabla$ with respect to the hermitian metric $h$ and the Higgs field $\Phi$ consider the flat connection $\nabla^1=\nabla+\Phi+\Phi^*$.
-Fix a point $p\in M$ and a unitary frame at $p$ of the rank 2 vector space $V_p=\C^2$.
+It is well-known that self-duality solutions for $G_\C=\SL(2,\C)$ correspond to equivariant harmonic maps into hyperbolic 3-space, see \cite{Do, Si0}.
+Given a solution $(\nabla,\Phi,h)$ on a Riemann surface $M$ for a unitary connection $\nabla$ with respect to the hermitian metric $h$ and the Higgs field $\Phi$ we consider the flat connection

+Fix a point $p\in M$ and a unitary frame $\Psi_p$ at $p$ of the rank 2 vector space $V_p=\C^2$.
 Through parallel transport we obtain an equivariant frame